 with countless hotspots underwater to inspire awe.”

 In addition to the Great Blue Hole, a composite of Belize’s UNESCO World Heritage Site, the country boasts a wealth of top dive spots.
 Not to mention, world class dive resorts to explore all the best dive sites in the country.
-Complete with on-site dive shops, expert guides and special scuba packages, these are the best Belize hotels for divers.
+Complete with on-site dive shops, expert guides and special scuba packages, these are a few of the best Belize hotels for divers.

 Located on the edge of the Gladden Spit and Silk Cayes Marine Reserve in Belize, Ray Caye is literally a stone’s throw away from the Belize Barrier Reef.
 This private island resort is what you imagine the Caribbean to be before it got crowded.
 With nearly a mile of private shoreline and a limited number of guests at any time, it is easy to play, explore and relax in the Belize island lifestyle any way you want.
 The resort boasts its own onsite dive shop – Pirate Reef Divers.
 Here, guests can do any and every thing scuba – from getting PADI certified to seasonally diving with whale sharks.
 The resort also offer a 6 night diving package designed to experience the very best dive spots surrounding Ray Caye.